0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 $ npx hardhat migrate [PATH...] [--inplace]
 ```

+**NOT APPLICABLE TO CAIRO 1**

-Converts old cairo code to the new (cairo-lang 0.10.0) syntax.
+Converts old syntax to Cairo 0.10 syntax.
 The `--inplace` flag will change the contract file in place.

 ```
 $ npx hardhat migrate --inplace contract/contract.cairo